-- f.
-CPD board member Dorothy Ridings has contributed to Democratic campaigns.
-In addition, she has expressed her preference for "the two-party system" because "[i]t's a lot better than the [political system in] France." - g.
-The CPD has six new directors who joined the board in April 2014.22 These six directors were not involved in the CPD's past decisions regarding debate access, but are participating in setting the rules for the 2016 election.
-Nonetheless, and even though the CPD must be nonpartisan, one of the new members, Leon Panetta (a former Democratic congressman who served in the Cabinet under Presidents Clinton and Obama), has publicly endorsed Hillary Clinton's 2016 presidential campaign,23 and another, Olympia Snowe (a former Republican senator and congresswoman), donated to Jeb Bush's presidential campaign in June 2015. - 45.
+- c.
+Democratic board representatives include Newton Minow, a close aide to Adlai Stevenson and a Kennedy appointee to the Federal Communications Commission; and Antonia Hernandez, who served as counsel to the Senate Committee on the Judiciary when it was led by Ted Kennedy. - d.
+CPD board member Richard Parsons and his wife gave more than \$100,000 to Republican candidates and party committees between 2008 and 2012. - e.
+Howard Buffett, a CPD board member since at least 2000, contributed to Barack Obama's 2008 presidential campaign the very same month that the CPD sponsored the debates between Obama and John McCain. - f.
+CPD board member Dorothy Ridings has contributed to Democratic campaigns. - g.
+The CPD has six new directors who joined the board in April 2014.21 These six directors were not involved in the CPD's past decisions regarding debate access, but will be involved in setting the rules for the 2016 election.
+Nonetheless, and even though the CPD must be nonpartisan, one of the new members, Leon Panetta (a former Democratic congressman who served in the Cabinet under Presidents Clinton and Obama), has publicly endorsed Hillary Clinton's 2016 presidential campaign.22 - 45.
 In contrast to these partisan ties, nothing suggests that the CPD has any institutional mechanisms to check Democratic and Republican influence or to protect the interests of third parties and independents: - a.
-According to one CPD board member, the board may meet as infrequently as once a year, and generally by conference call. - b.
-For years, the CPD reported in IRS filings under penalty of perjury that its board members devoted zero hours per week to the organization, even in presidential election years. - c.
-Many board members do not even bother to attend the debates.
-Five of eleven board members were absent from the first presidential debate in 2012, and Fahrenkopf noted that that attendance level was an accomplishment.
+According to one CPD board member, the board may meet as infrequently as once a year, and generally by conference call.